dubeyPraY/Quantum_solution_to_the_boolean_satisfiability_problem/README.md

 ### We present a simple quantum solution to the SAT/Boolean satisfiability problems

 ## Usage
-- The theory of the proposed of the quantum solution for solving the k-SAT problem is provided in the pdf file `Boolean_satisfibility.pdf`.
+- The theory of the proposed of the quantum solution for solving the SAT problem is provided in the pdf file `Boolean_satisfibility.pdf`.
 Please cite the DOI http://dx.doi.org/10.13140/RG.2.2.27641.79208/1 for the work.
 - To verify the algorithm, you can run the sat_sol_complete.ipynb file.
 - You may enter your boolean function in the variable "Bfunc" in the second cell and run the notebook.
 - Uncomment the last cell to visualize the quantum circuit generated for the given boolean function.